danirus/django-comments-xtd/docs/tutorial.rst

        )

-Now we have to create a new ``Moderator`` class that inherits from Django Comments Frammework's ``CommentModerator``.
+Now we will create a new ``Moderator`` class that inherits from Django Comments Frammework's ``CommentModerator``.
 This class enables moderation by defining a number of class attributes.
 Read more about it in `moderation options <https://django-contrib-comments.readthedocs.io/en/latest/moderation.html#moderation-options>`_, in the official documentation of the Django Comments Framework.

-We also need to register our ``Moderator`` class with the django-comments-xtd's ``moderator`` object.
-We need to use django-comments-xtd's object instead of django-contrib-comments' because we still want to have confirmation by email for non-registered users, nested comments, follow-up notifications, etc.
+We will also register our ``Moderator`` class with the django-comments-xtd's ``moderator`` object.
+We use django-comments-xtd's object instead of django-contrib-comments' because we still want to have confirmation by email for non-registered users, nested comments, follow-up notifications, etc.

-Let's add those changes to ``democx/blog/model.py`` module:
+Let's add those changes to the ``blog/model.py`` file:

    .. code-block:: python

        ...
-       # New imports to add below the current ones.
+       # Append these imports below the current ones.
-       try:
        from django_comments.moderation import CommentModerator
-       except ImportError:
-           from django.contrib.comments.moderation import CommentModerator

        from django_comments_xtd.moderation import moderator

        ...